Battle of Hattin: Battle

 Movement of troops to the battle (Crusader Kingdom of Jerusalem in black and Muslim in green).
 Fontaine- (Spring).
 Djebel- (Mount).
 Tiberiade- (Tiberias).
 Lac de Tiberiade- (Lake Tiberias).
 Cafsarsset- (Kafr Sabt).

 On 3 July the Frankish army started out towards Tiberias, harassed constantly by Muslim archers.
-They passed the Springs of Turan, which were insufficient to provide the army with water.
-At midday, Raymond of Tripoli decided that the army would not reach Tiberias by nightfall, and he and Guy agreed to change the course of the march and veer to the left in the direction of the Springs of Kafr Hattin, 6 miles (9.7 km) away.
+They passed the Springs of Turan, which were entirely insufficient to provide the army with water.
+At midday, Raymond of Tripoli decided that the army would not reach Tiberias by nightfall, and he and Guy agreed to change the course of the march and veer to the left in the direction of the Springs of Kafr Hattin, only 6 miles (9.7 km) away.
 From there they could march down to Tiberias the following day.
 The Muslims positioned themselves between the Frankish army and the water so that the Franks were forced to pitch camp overnight on the arid plateau near the village of Meskenah.
 The Muslims surrounded the camp so closely that "a cat could not have escaped".
 According to Ibn al Athir, the Franks were "despondent, tormented by thirst" whilst Saladin's men were jubilant in anticipation of their victory.